WHua0/Midterm/readme.md

 3. csvfilechecker.py
     + https://github.com/WHua0/Midterm/blob/master/app/filehandler/csvfilechecker.py
     + LBYL in all methods
-      + Except for method get_filepath, all other methods will return True or False depending on if the condition is or is not met.
+      + Except for method get_filepath, all other methods will return True or False depending if the condition is or is not met.
       + Method get_filepath will add .csv if not in the filename, return False if the filepath is not writable, or else return the filepath.
 4. csvfactory.py
     + https://github.com/WHua0/Midterm/blob/master/app/filehandler/csvfactory.py